JesDoIt/parsey-universal-server/README.md

     $ curl -H "Content-Type:text/plain" -d "Mr. O'Neill thinks that the boys' stories about Chile's capital aren't amusing" http://localhost:7777/

+If calling API with Python requests:

+    import requests
+    header = {'Content-Type': 'text/plain'}
+    data = "Mr. O'Neill thinks that the boys' stories about Chile's capital aren't amusing" r = requests.post("http://localhost:7777/", data=data, headers=headers)
+    r.json()

-Returns a list of lists of sentences and words, in what is essentially the [CoNLL-U](http://universaldependencies.org/format.html) format, just in JSON
+Returns a list of lists of sentences and words, in what is essentially the [CoNLL-U](http://universaldependencies.org/format.html) format, just in JSON:

-`[
+    [
     [
     {
       "index": 1,
       "token": "Mr.",